 Center Point is a medium-sized city located in the state of Alabama.
 With a population of 16,655 people and five constituent neighborhoods, Center Point is the 33rd largest community in Alabama.

-Center Point is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Center Point is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Center Point is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Center Point who work in office and administrative support (17.71%), sales jobs (10.17%), and healthcare (6.68%).

 The percentage of adults in Center Point who are college-educated is close to the national average for all communities of 21.84%: 17.25% of the adults in Center Point have a bachelor's degree or advanced degree.